Owning Palette: Application Control VIs and Functions

 You can change the output of this function to a strictly typed VI reference.
 Right-click the function and select Strictly Typed VI Reference from the shortcut menu to change the output.
 A red star in the upper left corner of the function icon indicates the reference is strictly typed.
 The strictly typed VI reference identifies the connector pane of the VI you are calling.
 You can create a strictly typed VI reference only from a VI or VI template, not from a polymorphic VI or other non-VI file such as a global variable or control.

-Use a strictly typed VI reference if you want to call the referenced VI with the Call By Reference Node.
+Use a strictly typed VI reference if you want to call the referenced VI with the Call By Reference node or the Start Asynchronous Call node.
 When you create a strictly typed VI reference, you cannot wire vi reference to the Run VI method.
 You cannot use the Run VI method to run a VI that is already reserved for execution by another VI.
 A strictly typed static VI reference also reserves any subVIs when a top-level VI is reserved, thus making it ineligible for the Run VI method.
 Refer to the Run VI method for more information.